-A few months ago my two year old daughter and I were driving home from dinner with friends, and as we pulled onto our street a lump formed in my throat and big tears began to stream down my face—I realized that tonight was our last night ever just the two of us to do my daughter's bedtime routine.
+A few months ago my 2-year-old daughter and I were driving home from dinner with friends, and as we pulled onto our street a lump formed in my throat and big tears began to stream down my face—I realized that tonight was our last night ever just the two of us to do my daughter's bedtime routine.

 Out-of-town relatives were set to arrive, my husband would soon be home from his deployment, and we'd be having our second baby.

 The intense emotion hit me out of nowhere.

 Am I even ready for a second baby?